 The form of a good business story is easy to master, and being able to tell one can be a great way to build your career and your public speaking confidence!
 After all, you never know when someone is going to ask about you or your work, and it’s great to know you have an effective reply at hand.

 Think of any movie you’ve seen or book you’ve read.

-The chances are good that your book or movie told a story that had three sections: The beginning (where something changes), the middle (where people take action to cope with the change) and the end (where they’re either better off or worse off than they were in the beginning).
+The chances are good that your book or movie told a story that had three sections: The beginning (where something changes, kicking off all the events that follow); the middle (where people take action to cope with that change); and the end (where they’re either better off or worse off than they were in the beginning).

-In this example from the classic movie Casablanca, (a) boy meets girl, (b) boy and girl and everyone else have wartime adventures, and (c) boy loses girl (sort of on purpose).
+In this example from the classic movie Casablanca, (a) boy meets girl, (b) boy and girl and everyone else have World War II adventures that they must survive, and (c) boy loses girl (sort of on purpose):